Events

 We will also point out the trail connection from 355 to Seneca Creek State Park, and take a quick look at the bridge-induced erosion (and a cool mural) under the road.
 This common erosion problem delivers sediment and other pollutants to streams and has a significant impact on water quality.

-SCWP Annual Membership Meeting
+SCWP Annual Membership Meeting (Thursday, July 27 at 7:30 pm)

 Please come and bring friends / neighbors as new SCWP members.
 We’ll be meeting at the home of Merikay Smith who is stepping down after serving on the Board since 2015 and as president since July 2021.
 You are welcome to arrive at 7 pm to walk her garden.